Table of contents

-The simple definition of innovation thought leader Tim Kastelle concentrates more to the process:
+The simple definition of innovation thought leader Tim Kastelle concentrates more on the process:

 “Innovation is the process of idea management.”

-Innovation exists everywhere, but organizations typical want it to be systematic and repeatable and not depending on happenstance.
-Therefore, we want to stress that successful innovation is systematic, continuous, process based approach for organizations which want to succeed in their marketplace by providing enhanced functionality to their customers.
-Second aspect of innovation which is not covered in the definitions above is the key inputs to the process: business strategy and customer feedback.
+Innovation exists everywhere, but organizations typically want it to be systematic and repeatable and not depending on happenstance.
+Therefore, we want to stress that successful innovation is a systematic, continuous, process-based approach for organizations that want to succeed in their marketplace by providing enhanced functionality to their customers.
+The second aspect of innovation that is not covered in the definitions above is the key inputs to the process: business strategy and customer feedback.
 Therefore, we have compiled the following definition:

 “Innovation combines the objectives of organizational strategy and needs of customers to a portfolio of ideas which are actively managed to maximize the positive impact to the organization.”

 Innovation is always in the context of an organization.
-Something which has been implemented somewhere else is still an innovation for an organization which copies it and benefits from the value it creates.
+Something which has been implemented somewhere else is still an innovation for an organization that copies it and benefits from the value it creates.

 In order to distinguish between different types of innovation, several ways to further classify innovations have been proposed.

-- incremental innovation; small improvements to existing offering which support the business continuity of the organization
+- incremental innovation; small improvements to the existing offering which support the business continuity of the organization

 - differential innovation; new offering for the same markets